AMBA’s mission: to protect & preserve the rare American Mulefoot Hog!

-American Mulefoot Breeders Association, Inc. (AMBA) was founded in 2014 as a non-profit organization, currently a NonStock VA corporation,
+American Mulefoot Breeders Association, Inc. (AMBA) was founded in 2014 as a non-profit organization, currently a NonStock VA corporation, to promote and preserve the critically endangered American Mulefoot Hog.

-American Mulefoot Breeders Association, Inc. (AMBA) was founded in 2014 as a non-profit organization, currently a NonStock VA corporation,
+American Mulefoot Breeders Association, Inc. (AMBA) was founded in 2014 as a non-profit organization, currently a NonStock VA corporation, to promote and preserve the critically endangered American Mulefoot Hog.

 Working with the Livestock Conservancy and Associated Registry, the AMBA manages a Herd Book of American Mulefoot Hog breeding stock.
 AMBA develops breeder networks through social media presence, such as Facebook group and page, and direct telephone, email and mail contact with prospective breeders and members.